Best Plants for Trough Gardens

 Size: 3-5 inches tall; 4-18 inches wide

-Of the many species and varieties of flowering onions, the small types with foliage that grows all summer long are the most suitable for trough gardens.
-Most bloom for several weeks, but earn their place in the garden with blue-green straplike leaves the rest of the year.
+Of the many species and varieties of flowering onions, the small types with foliage that grows all summer long are the most suitable for trough garden planters.
+Most bloom for several weeks but earn their place in the garden with blue-green straplike leaves the rest of the year.

 Name: Allium spp.